Previous Discovery

 Question

 Looks Good!
-Correct: Good job!
+Good job!
 The first compound is jasmonic acid, which, with respect to the wound-response pathway, is the inactive signaling compound.
 Together with the amino acid isoleucine, the second compound shown, the two are conjugated (joined) together in a reaction catalyzed by the enzyme JAR1.
 This yields the final signaling compound, JA-isoleucine, is shown as the last compound, which Scott said was determined to be the active signaling compound in the wound-response pathway.

 Prior to Scott’s experiment with the Arabidopsis plants and hungry cabbage loopers, the team conducted experiments with wild-type and jar1 plants that had been wounded by mechanically cutting or crushing a leaf or petiole.
 The Staswick lab used a reliable method for measuring the amount of JA-Isoleucine (JA-Ile); this is indicative of the amount of JA that was bound to the amino acid isoleucine.
 Therefore, they could measure the quantity of JA-Ile in the plant in response to the wounding treatment.

 The working hypothesis of the research team was that making JA-Ile was a key step in the response pathway that allowed plants to mount a defense against feeding insects.
-Scott's assignment was to plan and conduct exeperiments to test this hypothesis.
+Scott's assignment was to plan and conduct experiments to test this hypothesis.